codeofcarbon/manageIT_backend/README.md

 ### After you clone repository

-* You need to create the appropriate tables in postgreSQL database with *database_preparation.sql*(./src/main/resources) and add credentials in *application.properties* file
+You need to create the appropriate tables in database with help of *database_preparation.sql* (./src/main/resources) and add credentials in *application.properties* file

 ### Once you have prepared database